Haley & Aldrich helps a college overcome community opposition to transform landfill into sports complex

 The university turned to Haley & Aldrich as a partner for our capabilities to perform demanding geotechnical and environmental engineering while balancing and navigating sensitive community issues.

-Haley & Aldrich staff knew they needed to bring their technical excellence to bear for the project, including comprehensive geotechnical engineering, hydrogeological evaluations, and human health and environmental risk assessment services.
+Haley & Aldrich consultants knew they needed to bring their technical excellence to bear for the project, including comprehensive geotechnical engineering, hydrogeological evaluations, and human health and environmental risk assessment services.
 As importantly, the university needed an effective approach to meet all stakeholders’ needs – including project opponents.

 Our staff first conducted thorough site research and designed a plan to reduce the impacts of future landfill settlements on the site infrastructure.
 We also proposed deep dynamic compaction treatment of the existing municipal solid waste to reduce future settlements in sensitive areas.
 Based on our environmental risk assessment, we recommended installing a landfill gas control system, plus engineering controls to reduce potential noxious odors from being emitted.